-The goal of the Resident EMS Education Program is to enable graduating Emergency Medicine Physicians to interact with EMS in their systems or be prepared to pursue advanced training through an EMS Fellowship.
-The objectives of the rotation will be: to demonstrate effective communication with patients, their families and professional colleagues; perform an evidence-based review of one of the EMS system treatment protocols; to learn the basic resources available for the out-of-hospital care of the patient; to develop an understanding and familiarity with online medical control and base station operation; and to develop a presentation for the EMS providers.
+The goal of the resident EMS education program is to enable graduating Emergency Medicine physicians to interact with EMS in their systems or be prepared to pursue advanced training through an EMS fellowship.
+The objectives of the rotation will be: to demonstrate effective communication with patients, their families and professional colleagues; perform an evidence-based review of one of the EMS system treatment protocols; learn the basic resources available for the out-of-hospital care of the patient; develop an understanding and familiarity with online medical control and base station operation; and develop a presentation for the EMS providers.